Visnes/OmegaModule/README.md

 ## Notes
 - Each tier adds the effects of the other four modules
 - Easy mode can be toogled in the settings under Startup.
-This makes the recipe to create these modules only require other modules, not other resources.
+This makes the recipe to create these modules only require other modules, not other resources
+- There is a hefty polution penalty when using these 10%/25%/50% for tier 1-3 respectivly
+- You can turn off the polution penalty in settings
-- Omega Module 1 requires the research of Space Science Pack and all other tier one modules.
+- Omega Module 1 requires the discovery of Vulcanus, Gleba, Fulgora and the research of all other tier 1 modules
-- Omega Module 2 requires the research of Vulcanus, Gleba, Fulgora and all other tier two modules.
+- Omega Module 2 requires the discovery of Aquilo and the research of all other tier 2 modules
-- Omega Module 3 requires the research of Aquilo and all other tier three modules.
+- Omega Module 3 requires the research of captivity, promethium science packs and all other tier 3 modules
 - Since Factorio calculates weight based on different factors that can't be controlled by mods, these are some heavy modules
+- You can transport tier 1 and 2 with space ship, but tier 3 is to heavy
+- If you turn on easy recipes you can transport all modules by space ship
+- You can toggle which effects the omega module has in settings
+- You can multiply the cost of the modules research cost (range is 0-10 where 0 is half the cost of default)

 ## Screenshots
 <img width="256" alt="omegamodule1" src="https://github.com/user-attachments/assets/24de4be0-933b-4d8b-9291-d511fe2b8bdf" />